facebookarchive/draft-js/docs/APIReference-ContentState.md

 ): ContentState
 ```
 Returns `ContentState` record updated to include the newly created
-DraftEntity record in it's `EntityMap`.
+DraftEntity record in its `EntityMap`.
 Call `getLastCreatedEntityKey` to get
 the key of the newly created `DraftEntity` record.

 ### getEntity